George S. Williams

 George Short Williams (October 21, 1877 – November 22, 1961) was an American office administrator and politician from Millsboro in Sussex County, Delaware.
-He was a member of the Republican Party, who served as U.S. Representative from Delaware.
+A member of the Republican Party, Williams served one term as U.S. Representative from Delaware from 1939 to 1941.
+He previously served as Treasurer of Delaware.

 Early life and family

 Williams was born in Ocean View, Delaware.
-He attended the public schools and Wilmington Conference Academy, in Dover, Delaware, and graduated from Dickinson College, in Carlisle, Pennsylvania in 1900.
+He attended the public schools and Wilmington Conference Academy, in Dover, Delaware, and graduated from Dickinson College, in Carlisle, Pennsylvania, in 1900.
+He married Helen Mary Heinzer and they had three children together.

 Professional and political career

-Williams was an instructor at Ironwood, Michigan High School from 1902 until 1904.
+Williams was a high school instructor in Ironwood, Michigan, from 1902 until 1904.
 He then became engaged in the lumber business in Delaware and North Carolina from 1905 until 1923.
 He was also interested in banking.
-Williams was Mayor of Millsboro, Delaware from 1921 until 1927, Treasurer of the State of Delaware from 1929 until 1933, President of the State Board of Education from 1927 until 1934, and deputy Motor Vehicle Commissioner from 1935 until 1937.
+Williams was Mayor of Millsboro, Delaware, from 1921 until 1927, Treasurer of the State of Delaware from 1929 until 1933, President of the State Board of Education from 1927 until 1934, and deputy Motor Vehicle Commissioner from 1935 until 1937.
 In 1940 he was a delegate to the Republican National Convention.

+Congress

 Williams was elected to the U.S. House of Representatives in 1938, defeating incumbent Democrat U.S. Representative William F. Allen.
-He served in the Republican minority in the 76th Congress, and lost his bid for a second term in 1940 to Democrat, Philip A. Traynor.
-Williams served from January 3, 1939 until January 3, 1941, during the second administration of U.S. President Franklin D. Roosevelt.
+He served in the Republican minority in the 76th Congress from January 3, 1939, until January 3, 1941, during the second administration of U.S. President Franklin D. Roosevelt, but lost his bid for a second term in 1940 to Democrat Philip A. Traynor.

+Later career

 Subsequently, he was the Delaware Motor Vehicle Commissioner from 1941 until 1946 and then was an administrative aide to U.S. Senator John J. Williams from 1947 until 1959.

-Death and legacy
+Death

 Williams died at Millsboro, Delaware.
 He is buried in the Union Cemetery at Georgetown, Delaware, located at South Race Street.
-Take Route 113 south to Route 9 east into Georgetown.
-Follow Route 9 through the roundabout in center of town, then go right on South Race Street.
-Union Cemetery is at dead end.

-Almanac
+Electoral history

 Elections are held the first Tuesday after November 1.
 The State Treasurer takes office the third Tuesday of January for a two-year term.
 U.S. Representatives take office January 3 and also have a two-year term.